 We have agreed to issue the Representative's Warrant to the representative of the underwriters of this offering as a portion of the underwriting compensation payable in connection with this offering.
-The Representative's Warrant shall be exercisable for 63,000 shares of our common stock (or 7% of the shares of common stock sold in this offering).
-The Representative's Warrant shall contain customary "cashless exercise" provisions and shall be exercisable at any time, and from time to time, in whole or in part, during the four-and-a-half-year period commencing six months after the closing of this offering at an exercise price of \$25.00 per share (125% of the public offering price of the Units).
-The registration statement of which this prospectus is a part also registers the Representative's Warrant for issuance and the shares of common stock underlying the Representative's Warrant for resale.
+The Representative's Warrant shall be exercisable for 44,118 shares of our common stock (or 7% of the shares of common stock sold in this offering).
+The Representative's Warrant shall contain customary "cashless exercise" provisions and shall be exercisable at any time, and from time to time, in whole or in part, during the four-and-a-half-year period commencing six months after the closing of this offering at an exercise price of 125% of the public offering price of the Units.
 Please see "Underwriting - Representative's Warrant" for further information.